 A Re-Evaluation of Romance.
 The last week has been a period of intense re-evaluation.

 I now acknowledge that I have huge mental issues.
 I am beginning therapy and treatment and I am told that recognition is an important first step.
+Mental illness is rife on both sides of my family and people have been saying for years that I should see a psychiatrist.
 The Benevolent Stalker.
 I apologise for my vile, strange, selfish and deeply disturbing behaviour.

 It is not the person I want to be and I will be doing everything I can to make a positive change.
 Please see my re-evaluation of romance and stalking seminar.
 Below is the original post, which I realise now was illogical, deluded and creepy.
-I am currently receiving treatment.
 Discovering the Deep South’s cliches all over again.
 In Paul Theroux’s new book, “Deep South,” the superficial stereotypes pile up at once.

 Claudette is a husband, a grandfather and an award-winning cyclist.
 She's also an intersex sex worker.
 OP-ED: Oakland - A Portrait of Male Privilege and A Lesson on Self Worth.
 I.

 I am in Oakland competing for National Poetry Slam when I quickly realize this city is a car with its windows rolled and black leather seats...meaning it is really fucking hot.
+Here, it is too warm to dress comfortably...and by comfortably, I mean jeans, Nikes, a snapback, bomber, and long sleeved shirt.
 The Monetized Man — Matter.
 When people ask what I write about, I often mention “women” as a topic I cover.

 About three and a half feet long, with olive-brown skin and black hatch marks flecking its body, it was sprawled imperiously across a Queen Anne table at the end of the foyer.
 The jaws were parted, and the teeth shimmered in the fading light.
 It was a dismal, rainy afternoon, and we had just come from lunch—though Blahnik had been in no mood to eat.
-He has a bad back, and it was giving him so much trouble that day that he wore a brace.
-We rushed through the meal and then walked along the cobblestoned streets toward his house, which sits in the middle of one of those Georgian crescents that provided Jane Austen with just the right setting for “Persuasion.”
-Shoes have always had meaning.
 Inside Donald Trump’s Surging GOP Campaign.
 The bus tells you everything you need to know because the bus is a piece of shit.